ThunderFly-aerospace/docs/avionics/TFRPM01/index.md

   <img src="/avionics/TFRPM01/TFRPM01D_pcb_bot.jpg" />
 </p>

-The 3Pin probe connector is powered from the I²C bus through an RC filter which limits current and voltage spikes to the sensor probe.
+The 3Pin probe connector is powered from the I²C bus through an RC filter, limiting current and voltage spikes to the sensor probe.
 Therefore the sensor is resistant to short circuits at the probe connector power.

 The two I²C Pixhawk JST-GH connectors are interconnected.
 This feature allows easy nesting with other I²C devices to a single Pixhawks I²C port.